 Heavy equipment mechanics specialize in the maintenance and repair of heavy equipment, such as tanks and other combat vehicles.
-They maintain and repair construction equipment including that used for earthmoving, grading and compaction, lifting and loading, quarrying and rock crushing, asphalt/concrete mixing and surfacing, and water pumping, as well as special purpose equipment, including power generation equipment and air conditioning/refrigeration systems.
-They also supervise and perform diagnostic troubleshooting to determine maintenance repair criteria.Explore this career outside the military
+They maintain and repair construction equipment, including equipment used for earthmoving, grading and compaction, lifting and loading, quarrying and rock crushing, asphalt/concrete mixing and surfacing, and water pumping, as well as special purpose equipment, including power generation equipment and air conditioning/refrigeration systems.
+They also supervise and perform diagnostic troubleshooting to determine maintenance repair criteria.Explore this career outside the Military

 Heavy equipment mechanics usually work inside large repair garages.
 They work outdoors when making emergency repairs in the field.

 What you can expect to experience while on the job

 Military salaries include a lot more than just base pay.

 People in this career achieve this level of education.

 All enlisted service members complete basic military training, which includes time spent in a classroom and in the field, and covers tactical and survival skills, physical training, military life and customs, and weapons training.
 Job training for heavy equipment mechanics consists of classroom and hands-on training.
 Training content may include: Repairing mechanical, electrical, hydraulic, fuel, and armament systemsRepairing and replacing body panels, fenders, and radiatorsEngine repair and tune-up or replacementElectronic and mechanical principles and conceptsUse of electronic, electrical and mechanical test equipmentShop operations, such as inventory controlUse and care of hand and power toolsUse of automated information systemsRead More